mattlukac/alpha-inference/README.md

 `sbatch 1-discoal_sims_array.sbatch ceu`

 The simulated feature vectors and targets will be stored in the `sims/ceu/` directory.
+Sometimes a simulation will fail, so just to be safe we should also run

+`bash rerun_failed_jobs.bash ceu`

+which identifies which jobs don't have the desired number of Gamma draws and reruns them.
+Once the desired number of simulations are run we simply need to arrange the data to be passed into our neural net.
+This is done with

+`sbatch 2-clean_fvecs.sbatch ceu`

+which will save the training data as numpy arrays, stored the `sims/ceu/trainingData/` directory.

 ## Train CNN
+We are now ready to train our network using `deep.uoregon.edu`.

 ## Predictions